I am an online writer who enjoys writing about modern pop culture.

-The Cliffs of Moher are in the south western area of the Burren.
-They are truly a breathtaking site and one of the most stunning land features in Ireland.
+The Cliffs of Moher are in the southwestern area of the Burren.
+They are truly breathtaking sights and one of the most stunning land features in Ireland.
 They are one of Ireland's top visitor attractions, with close to one million visitors per year.
-These cliffs are definitely a must see for any visitor to Ireland, or for anyone in Ireland who has yet to see them.
+These cliffs are definitely a must-see for any visitor to Ireland, or for anyone in Ireland who has yet to see them.

 Croke Park is undoubtedly Ireland's most famous stadium.
 It is used primarily for Gaelic football and hurling, two sports which Ireland is famous for.
 Anyone who sees either of these sports while visiting this country will not be disappointed.
 Hurling is one of the most skillful games in the world and is the fastest field game in the world.